greyblake/beep-alarm/README.markdown

 ## Intro

 By some reason I have no audio centre at the moment and my mobile can not make me awake.
-So I decided to create this simple tool to wake up me.
+So I decided to create this simple tool to wake me up.
 It is an alarm which uses a speaker to play music.

 ## Requirements